morgosus/morgosus.github.io/_posts/programming/2020-10-07-playing-with-php-curl.md

 ---
-layout: post
 title:              "Playing with PHP cURL"
 date:               2020-10-07 23:56:48 +0200

 categories:         programming
+tags:               PHP cURL

-thumbnail: "/assets/thm/programming.jpg?v=1.0.0"
+thumbnail:          programming-1

-thumbnail-alt: "Programming"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 Sometimes you might want to grab a page or two on the web.
 See, cURL allows you to send a bot of sorts - and it does just that.
 This 'bot' isn't limited to visiting pages, it can post data or even login and carry a session.
 I guess you could make a cURL script for logging in and adjusting user settings or something.